keewon/corb_chrome75_test/README.md

  - Endpoint is /welcome/index
  - Rails 4.2.8
  - Tested with Ruby 2.4.1
- - Do bundle install before running
+ - Do `bundle install` before running

 ## JSON API server
 It provides 5K bytes of JSON response.
 It puts CORS related headers to the response header.
-See apiserver/app/controllers/dummy_controller.rb It also puts `X-Content-Type-Options: nosniff` which is default for Rails.
+See apiserver/app/controllers/dummy_controller.rb It removes `X-Content-Type-Options: nosniff` from the repsonse headers.

  - Endpoint is /dummy/index
  - Rails 4.2.8
  - Tested with Ruby 2.4.1
- - Do bundle install before running
+ - Do `bundle install` before running

 ## Android app
 Built with Android SDK 27.
 It has a WebView and it loads data with `WebView.loadDataWithBaseURL`.
+I guess this is the main difference between this example and browser.

 Please put the first part of ngrok1 host name into the TextField.
 (Usually 8 characters of hex string) When button is clicked, it loads HTML first from the HTML server.